 Love and Support

 “It took me about 14 months to feel ‘normal’ again.
 I am enjoying life as well as the family.
 There is nothing I do not do.
 Harry also has his check-ups more frequently than me, and so far, all the results are still ok.
 He has a new lease on life and making the most of it.
-Not having to go for dialysis has returned some normalcy to his everyday life, even if he has to take a lot of medications.
+Not having to go for dialysis has returned some normalcy to his everyday life, even if he has to take many medications.
 It has given him a new perspective and appreciation to live life to the fullest.
-My little kidney has given Harry hope, hope to see his kids grow up, he can now dream again.
+My little kidney has given Harry hope to see his kids grow up; he can now dream again.
 What I take from this whole experience is I saved Harry and Harry saved me.
 The aneurysm could have killed me.
 I am healthier now with the repaired aneurysm and one kidney.”

 ” This chapter of my life will forever remind me that family is the illumination and connection of your heart, mind and soul and growing together, and supporting one another through all the ups and downs life will present.
 My family is now stronger than ever.
 The bonds that we share have strengthened.
-It also taught me that family is also a community coming together, to get you through tough times.
-To be truly happy, you need to put the virtue of selflessness into action, in order to help other people benefit positively from your energy, efforts and kindness without asking for anything in return.”
+It also taught me that family is also a community coming together to get you through tough times.
+To be truly happy, you need to put the virtue of selflessness into action to help other people benefit positively from your energy, efforts and kindness without asking for anything in return.”

 The miracle of the surgery means that one of Patricia’s kidneys now functions inside her brother, replacing the tiredness and the lethargy with the energetic and happy life he deserves.
 Moreover, the gift gave Harry precious time with his wife and children, precious time that he himself was denied when his father’s surgery failed.
 As for Patricia, the 30 cm scar is a reminder of what has been.
 She saved her brother, and he saved her.